TiagoGrosso/instagram-graph-api-lib/README.md

 #### Built-in execute() method

-You can execute the request with the built in method that returns a parsed response or extract the config to easily execute the requests yourself.
+You can execute the request with the built in method that returns a parsed response.
 This will use [Axios](https://www.npmjs.com/package/axios).

 ```typescript
 import { GetPageInfoRequest, GetPageInfoResponse } from 'instagram-graph-api';